Why we are spotlighting this issue

 Access to justice in community-based social care

-Additionally, through consultation with rights holders, civil society and key stakeholders during the development of our Strategic Plan 2024-28 , we identified access to justice as an area which requires our continued focus.
-This theme, as well as our top priorities, will inform future Spotlight Projects over the next four years.
+Additionally, through consultation with rights holders, civil society and key stakeholders during the development of our Strategic Plan 2024-28, we identified access to justice as an area which requires our continued focus.
+This theme, as well as our top priorities, will inform future Spotlight Projects over this period.

 Long Description